Mixtures of Gaussian Process Experts with SMC$^2$: SMC TEXT

 where the initial particle weights are set as $w_j^{(0)} = \frac{1}{J}$.
 However, the recursive update to the particle weights degrades the sample distribution.
 This degradation can be quantified using the effective sample size (ESS):

 We determine $\kappa^{(t)}$ adaptively so that the relative reduction in the ESS is approximately a predefined learning rate, $\eta$.
+This adaptive scheduling allows one to control the sample degeneracy at each iteration $t$ by keeping the change between the subsequent target posterior distributions $\pi_{t-1}( C, \Psi, \Theta_{1:M}^{(0:t-1)}, A^{(t-1)} \mid X,Y)$ and $\pi_t( C, \Psi, \Theta_{1:M}^{(0:t)}, A^{(t)} \mid X,Y)$ approximately constant.
+Overall, smaller learning rates allow for more aggressive exploration of the target distribution with fewer iterations $T$ and higher learning rates lead to more iterations $T$, albeit with more similar subsequent target posterior distributions, resulting in easier inference.
+In \cite{syed2024optimised}, this is made precise and it is shown that there is a sufficient density of tempering beyond which the algorithm behaves well, and below which it breaks catastrophically.
+We use $\eta = 0.9$, which delivers good performance for our problem.
+More specifically, the next value in the tempering sequence, $\kappa^{(t)}$, is determined by solving a minimization problem:

-In particular, we resample the particles after each iteration $t$ of the algorithm.
-This introduces duplicates of the particles into the sample.
+where the numerator is the ESS of the current time step according to $\kappa_t$ and with the constraint $\kappa^{(t)} > \kappa^{(t- 1)}$.
+In particular, we resample the particles after each iteration $t$ of the algorithm for both the inner and outer SMC samplers.
+One can save a bit of variance by using weighted particles but this was not found to be significant for our numerical examples.

+Resampling introduces duplicates of the particles into the sample.
 The MCMC mutation with $\mathcal{H}_t$ counteracts this.
 In particular, we propose new $\Psi^*_{1:J}$ particles by separately proposing the gating network means and standard deviations from the weights.
 We construct the random walk proposal for the means and standard deviations as

 where $\xi_{\mu, \Sigma,j}\sim \mathcal{N}( 0, \Sigma_{\mu, \Sigma} )$ with $\Sigma_{\mu, \Sigma} \in \mathbb{R}^{ N_{\mu,\Sigma} \times N_{\mu,\Sigma} }$ and $ N_{\mu,\Sigma} = 2 DK$, being the weighted empirical covariance matrix of the $J$ particles, $ (\mu_{1:K}, \Sigma_{1:K})_{1:J}$.
 We enforce positivity of the variance parameters by rejecting negative proposals due to our choice of prior distributions.
 The gating network weights, as in \cite{Lukens:2020}, are proposed as